-♦ Disabled Dependant Allowance
+Disabled Dependant Allowance

-A Disabled Dependant Allowance is granted if an individual is maintaining a dependant who is eligible to claim an allowance under the Government's Disability Allowance Scheme.
+If an individual is maintaining a dependant who is eligible to claim an allowance under the Government's Disability Allowance Scheme, the individual may claim Disabled Dependant Allowance.
 This allowance is granted in addition to the other allowances.